Brain Disorders Management - 470

 - Experience a 336 hour unpaid Field Placement.

 - Field placements may occur at locations that are not accessible by public transit.
 As such, students shall be expected to either have access to a car or the ability to supply their own transportation when attending field placement activity.
 Mohawk shall not be responsible for providing students with transportation to field placements within or outside the Hamilton region

 - Registered students who have been convicted of an offence under the criminal code for which they have not been pardoned may be denied the opportunity to enter placement

 - Students may be required to complete various Immunizations and Disease Screening protocols required by some field placement agencies

 For more information regarding the unpaid field placement, please contact anita.okeeffe [at] mohawkcollege.ca (subject: Field%20Placement%20Inquiry, body: Hello%20Anita%2C%0A) (the field placement specialist.)

 Program Learning Outcomes, often referred to as ‘Program Standards', set out the essential learning that a student must achieve before being deemed ready to graduate.

 In many cases these program learning outcomes were developed by the Ministry of Colleges and Universities (MCU) in consultation with employers and educators who are experts in the program field.
 To ensure the outcomes remain current and in line with industry needs, we invite our employers, graduates working in the field and current students to re-examine and update them during regular, ongoing program review focus groups.

 Your future career options

-- Support clients with brain disorders including those with autism, dementia and brain injuries through cognitive and physical rehabilitation, and life skills training.
+- Support clients with brain disorders through the use of case management, rehabilitation and life skills development.